tnc-ca-geo/animl-ml/api/megadetectorv5/README.md

 ```
 aws s3 sync s3://animl-model-zoo/mdv5-weights-models/ model-weights
 ```
+TODO revise readme to cover using torchscript + Intel IPEX if it works out faster than ONNX

 If you want to quickly run model inference outside of the deployment environment without post processing steps, you can use the ONNX model file.